 A recognized off-campus university leave (triennial faculty leave, medical leave, etc.) or teaching relief for childcare not exceeding one semester will not invalidate the term of a FASS member.
-However FASS members will be expected to attend monthly meetings during the semester on which they are on leave when they are in the New Haven area.
-Attendance at all Senate meetings whether or not on leave (unless they are away from the New Haven area) is a central responsibility of membership.
-A leave of longer than a semester is incompatible with continued FASS service, unless senators are willing and able to attend Senate meetings.

-9. Resignation or inability to fulfill the obligations of an elected member be chosen from a list of alternates, the runner-up vote-getters for the divisional or at-large seats in the previous FASS election or, if the number of candidates on the list is insufficient, from the previous two FASS elections.
+However FASS members will be expected to attend monthly meetings during the semester on which they are on leave when they are in be chosen from a list of alternates, the runner-up vote-getters for the divisional or at-large seats in the previous FASS election or, if the number of candidates on the list is insufficient, from the previous two FASS elections.
 If the number of such previous candidate alternates is still insufficient to fill the vacancies, members may be nominated by the executive council from among the FAS faculty subject to the approval of the Senate.